lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/containers.md

 The `-w` parameter should only be used to make permanent changes to your container, not for your productive runs (it can only be used writable by one user at the same time).
-You should write your output to the usual Taurus file systems like `/scratch`.
+You should write your output to the usual ZIH filesystems like `/scratch`.
 Launching applications in your container

 #### Run a Command Inside the Container